industrial-edge/iih-semantics-getting-started/docs/Installation.md

 2. Go to the **Settings** tab and add Databus credentials for **Data Publisher settings** and **Data Subscriber settings**.
 Make sure that the default Databus Service name (ie-databus:1883) is also entered.
 ![IIH Databus_PubCred](graphics/iih_databus_pub_credentials.png)

 1. Go to `IIH Essentials>Settings> Databus setting` and enter the same credentials.
+(If you already configured Databus Settings over Common Configurator, this step isn't needed)
 ![IIH Databus_IIH_Essential](graphics/iihessentials_databus_settings.png)

 ## Configure PLC Connections